 conda s environments.

 If you’re new to this world, don’t panic you will find everything you need in this documentation.
 We recommend to get familiar with concepts first.

 mamba create command creates a new environment.

 You can create an environment with the name

 After this process has finished, you can _activate_ the virtual environment by calling

 conda-forge channel and then run it, you could use the following commands:

-mamba create -n myjlabenv jupyterlab -c conda-forge conda activate myjlabenv # activate our environment jupyter lab # this will start up jupyter lab and open a browser
+mamba create -n myjlabenv jupyterlab -c conda-forge mamba activate myjlabenv # activate our environment jupyter lab # this will start up jupyter lab and open a browser

 Once an environment is activated,